 University, 1919-1945."
 Chapter 18 in Historical Essays on Meteorology,

 1919-1995: The Diamond Anniversary History Volume of the American

-Meteorological Society, ed.
-James Rodger Fleming.
+Meteorological Society, edited by James Rodger Fleming.
 Boston: American

 Meteorological Society, 1996.